quinnyo/gbc-rs/README.md

 #### Volatile

-gbc does perform automatic optimization when passed the `-O` flag.
-This can save valuable bytes without resorting to heavy obfuscation of things like `cp 0` -> `or a`.
+gbc does perform automatic optimization by default.
+This saves valuable bytes without resorting to heavy obfuscation of things like `cp 0` -> `or a`.

-However, in certain situations this might break things which depend on fixed cycles / code sizes by wrapping these code sections in a `VOLATILE` block optimizations can be disabled.
+However, in certain situations this might break things which depend on fixed cycles / code sizes.

+While the `--no-optimize` option exists to disable optimizations at the global level, individual code sections can be excluded by wrapping them inside `VOLATILE` blocks.

 ```asm
 BLOCK VOLATILE